Antireligious campaigns in China

-State campaigns against religion have escalated since Xi Jinping became Chinese Communist Party general secretary in 2012.
-For Christians, government decrees have mandated the widespread removal of crosses from churches, and in some cases, they have also mandated the destruction of houses of worship.
-In Tibet, similar decrees have mandated the destruction of Tibetan Buddhist monastic centers, sacred sites, and monastic residences; the denial of the Tibetans' right to freely access their cultural heritage; and the ongoing persecution of high Buddhist lamas as well as Buddhist nuns and monks.
-The persecution initiated in 1999 by Jiang Zemin against Falun Gong continues unabated with widespread surveillance, arbitrary detention, imprisonment, and torture.
-In Xinjiang, the CCP has arbitrarily detained more than a million Muslims in internment camps.
-In addition, the CCP's policies have included forced labor, suppression of Uyghur religious practices, and political indoctrination.
+State campaigns against religion have escalated since Xi Jinping became CCP general secretary in 2012.
+For Christians in China, government decrees have mandated the widespread removal of crosses from churches, and in some cases, they have also mandated the destruction of houses of worship.
+Congregations of Mormons have been banned throughout the country and the small Kaifeng Jewish community has been suppressed.
+In Tibet, decrees have mandated the destruction of Tibetan Buddhist monastic centers, denied Tibetans' access to their cultural heritage, and led to ongoing persecution of high Buddhist lamas as well as Buddhist nuns and monks.
+In Xinjiang, the government has detained more than a million Uyghur Muslims in internment camps, destroyed or sinicized mosques, and suppressed Islamic religious practices such as fasting during Ramadan.